axeptio/sample-app-ios/README.md

 The project consists of two modules:

-* `sampleSwift`: Illustrates the usage of the Axeptio SDK with Swift and SPM.
+* `sampleSwift`: Illustrates the usage of the Axeptio SDK with Swift and Swift Package Manager.
-* `sampleObjectiveC`: Demonstrates the integration of the Axeptio SDK with ObjectiveC ans cocoaPods.
+* `sampleObjectiveC`: Demonstrates the integration of the Axeptio SDK with ObjectiveC and CocoaPods.

 ## Getting Started

 **Axeptio** CMP ios sdk

-To get started with implementing the Axeptio SDK in your Android app, follow these steps:
+To get started with implementing the Axeptio SDK in your iOS app, follow these steps:

 Clone this repository to your local machine:
 ```shell